-Have you been looking into the Barre3 Franchise cost, Pure Barre Franchise Cost, or a Bar Method Franchise Cost?
+Have you been looking into the Barre3 Franchise cost, Barre Franchise Cost, or a Bar Method Franchise Cost?

-Are you curious about how to open or buy a Barre3 Studio, a Pure Barre Studio, or a Bar Method Studio?
+Are you curious about how to open or buy a Barre3 Studio, a Barre Studio, or a Bar Method Studio?

 You have come to the right place.
-I’m Amy Mewborn – and I have been helping women launch fitness studios for almost 10 years and I’d love to tell you a bit more about Barre3 Franchise costs and what to expect if you want to open a Barre3 Studio of your own.
+I’m Amy Mewborn – and I have been helping women launch fitness studios for almost 10 years I’d love to tell you a bit more about Barre Franchise costs and what to expect if you want to open a Barre3 Studio of your own.

 The Typical Barre Franchise Average Numbers (per FDD):